Les Saintes, Terre de Haut, Guadeloupe – A Caribbean Island Escape

 SARGASSUM SEAWEED (AND HOW TO AVOID IT)

 Sargassum seaweed started washing up on Caribbean beaches around 2011.
 It originates in the Sargasso Sea which is just northwest of the Caribbean and floats west with the currents, typically ending up on the east coast beaches.
-While it has been around in the Sargasso Sea since at least the time of Columbus, the size of the blooms seem to be growing exponentially, likely due to climate change and water pollution.

 This new “Sargassum Season” for the Caribbean usually runs from April to August.
 The photo below, however, was taken from Marigot Bay on Terre-de-Haut in March 2023.
 At this time, the lovely Plage Pompière and Grand Anse were also covered in sargassum.